Lesson Plans

 “What do you give up with each choice?”

-“When you choose one thing, you miss another.”
+“When you choose one thing, you give up another.”

 Students complete:

-“One smart choice I can make with money is…”
+“One smart money choice I can make is…”

 Students can: